 June and July in Raja Ampat is unofficially known as the windy season, when waters may be rougher.
-This should not affect snorkeling conditions but may mean that small boat cruises will be moderately less comfortable, especially for travelers prone to seasickness.
+This should not affect snorkelling conditions but may mean that small boat cruises will be moderately less comfortable, especially for travellers prone to seasickness.

-There is no best time to see wildlife or enjoy the snorkeling in Raja Ampat.
+There is no best time to see wildlife or enjoy the snorkelling in Raja Ampat.
 There is something to see all year round